What we do in School to keep your children safe

 There are no official guidelines about how old children should be to walk to school on their own however we would prefer this only to be considered for children in Year 5 and 6.
 At this time the children are developing their independence and some are ready for this level of trust.
 This decision will be made by their parents or guardian who will know their child well enough to know whether they are ready, as they prepare their child for secondary school.
 If your child walks to school on his/her own we would ask you to consider a few things.
 Do they know how to be safe?
 Do they know how to cross the road, who to talk to, who not to talk to and where to go if they are worried?
 We also ask you to inform the school office that you allow your child to walk to or from school.

 Our school has an anti-bullying policy which is available on our school website.
 We cannot say that bullying will never occur but we will do our best to resolve any incidents and ensure the children know who to talk to and where to find help.
-If you have any concerns about bullying please talk to your child’s teacher or any member of the Senior Leadership.
-Our Family Worker, may also be able to help.
+If you have any concerns about bullying please talk to your child’s teacher in the first instance, or any member of the pastoral or leadership team.